 Our non-profit organization, The C.O.D.E.
 Initiative was founded to Create Opportunities and Define Education.
 Our mission is to provide opportunities for and open doors to youth who may struggle in traditional educational settings by offering them a supplemental experience.

-Our main focus is helping children with Autism Spectrum Disorder (ASD) find a passion and an interest in coding.
+Our main focus is helping children with Autism Spectrum Disorder (ASD) and other differently-abled youth find a passion and an interest in coding.
 By sparking this passion, we hope to introduce them to a highly sought after skill in today’s job market and bring them a step closer to independence.
-Often, children with ASD struggle to succeed in traditional school systems because most public institutions lack the resources to provide a one-to-one teacher-to-student ratio that many students need.
-Through our initiative, we aim to motivate kids on the autism spectrum to pursue post-secondary opportunities by introducing them to an environment that highlights their abilities rather than dwells on aspects of school that they may struggle with.
+Often, differently-abled children struggle to succeed in traditional school systems because most public institutions lack the resources to provide a one-to-one teacher-to-student ratio that many students need.
+Through our initiative, we aim to motivate kids on the autism spectrum as well as other differently-abled youth to pursue post-secondary opportunities by introducing them to an environment that highlights their abilities rather than dwells on aspects of school that they may struggle with.

 Hussein Hatim El Afifi

 Utown@UBC Community Grant

 We are extremely grateful to have received the Utown@UBC Community Grant.
 We would like to thank the committee members, as well as everyone involved in this grant.
 With the help of this grant, we cannot wait to host more workshops at the University Neighbourhood Association (UNA) located at University of British Columbia (UBC).

 We acknowledge that we are on the on unceded territory of the xʷməθkwəy̓əm, Skwxwú7mesh, Stó:lō and Səl̓ílwətaʔ/Selilwitulh